mxagar/tool_guides/labelstudio/README.md

 A **task** is a sample (e.g., image) which needs to be labelled.

 Further project templates (i.e., XML specifications) can be found in [Project Templates](https://labelstud.io/templates).

+The project data (the annotations, etc.) are stored by default in a single SQLite file; if we want to have more than 100k tasks and 5+ users, we need to use another database framework, like PostgreSQL.
+For more information check [Database setup](https://labelstud.io/guide/storedata.html).

+In my local installation, the SQLite database is

 ### Serve the Images as URLs